Midlothian station

 Midlothian is a station on Metra's Rock Island District line located in Midlothian, Illinois.
 The station is located at 3750 West 147th Street (IL 83) Midlothian is 18.4 mi away from LaSalle Street Station, the northern terminus of the Rock Island District line.
-In Metra's zone-based fare structure, Midlothian is located in zone D. As of 2018, Midlothian is the 56th busiest of Metra's 236 non-downtown stations, with an average of 938 weekday boardings.
+In Metra's zone-based fare structure, Midlothian is located in zone 2.
+As of 2018, Midlothian is the 56th busiest of Metra's 236 non-downtown stations, with an average of 938 weekday boardings.

-As of 2022, Midlothian is served by 21 trains in each direction on weekdays, by 10 inbound trains and 11 outbound trains on Saturdays, and by eight trains in each direction on Sundays.
+As of 2022, Midlothian is served by 42 trains (21 in each direction) on weekdays, by 21 trains (10 inbound, 11 outbound) on Saturdays, and by 16 trains (eight in each direction) on Sundays and holidays.

 Midlothian is located at grade level and consists of two side platforms which serve two tracks.
 There is a station house on the inbound platform where tickets can be purchased.
 Parking is available at the station along 147th Street as well as Waverly Avenue, Prairie Avenue, Hamlin Avenue, and Abbottsford Road.